playfulprogramming/playfulprogramming/.storybook/README.md

 Visual `.astro` and `.tsx` components under `src/components` have colocated story files.
 Related exports from the same file (such as button sizes, tab panels, file lists, and code preview states) are demonstrated together.
-Types, stores, stylesheets, non-component utilities, and SEO metadata components do not have standalone stories.
+Types, stores, stylesheets, non-component utilities, SEO metadata components, the Mermaid renderer, and blocking initialization scripts do not have standalone stories.

 ```sh
 nvm use